Negotiating with Microsoft

 The Divide and Conquer tactic is widely known as one of the oldest plays in every enterprise sales playbook.
 The tactic has been used for years across all industries as it continually proves to be successful in driving more revenue.

-Your Microsoft sales team will build relationships at multiple levels of your organization to learn more about the potential needs of your organization than you do.
+Your Microsoft sales team will build relationships at multiple levels of your organization to learn more about the potential software needs of your organization than you do.
 They will use this information to introduce products and services to different levels of the organization to create buy-in and acceptance prior to any negotiation officially starting.

 If you are a sizable account with Microsoft ($1M+ per year) you will also have some executive attention within Microsoft.
 This team will naturally want to engage with your (the customer) executive team to “gain alignment.”
 While executive relationships between your two organizations is not always a bad thing, it’s important expectations are carefully managed so that your executive team doesn’t agree to products or services you may not actually need.
 It’s best to create a negotiation plan that includes how and when your executives will communicate with Microsoft (if at all).